yezero/sandstorm/docs/developing/path.md

 ### Impact on caching

-The fact that Sandstorm apps must send their static assets (such as CSS, Javascript, and images) on different URLs per session means that a web browser can't make good use of its cache.
+The fact that Thurly apps must send their static assets (such as CSS, Javascript, and images) on different URLs per session means that a web browser can't make good use of its cache.

-This can have a negative impact on app load time in Sandstorm and mobile data use when compared to other hosting options.
-The Cap'n Proto definition of `WebSession` attribute indicates some possible future work in creating a shared space in Sandstorm that apps can push these assets to.
+This can have a negative impact on app load time in Thurly and mobile data use when compared to other hosting options.
+The Cap'n Proto definition of `WebSession` attribute indicates some possible future work in creating a shared space in Thurly that apps can push these assets to.